OpenCSGs/csghub-sdk/README.md

 ## Roadmap

-1. Download repo file by CLI
-2. Interacting with CSGHub via command-line tools
+1. Interacting with CSGHub via command-line tools
-3. Management operations such as creation and modification of CSGHub repositories
+2. Management operations such as creation and modification of CSGHub repositories
-4. Model deployment locally or online
+3. Model deployment locally or online
-5. Model fine-tuning locally or online
+4. Model fine-tuning locally or online
-6. Quick upload large folder to CSGHub